 CottGroup® places utmost importance on the security of your data.
 CottGroup® places utmost importance on the security of your data.
 We take measures conforming to sector standards to prevent unauthorized collection and use of your data.
 Exchange of information on the İnternet is not generally secure.
-Therefore, we recommend you to exercise due care by user when exchanging information through our websites and online systems.
-If you don't take this care, CottGroup cannot guarantee you about security of your information and communication on the web-site or capture them by third parties.
+Therefore, we recommend you exercise due care by user when exchanging information through our websites and online systems.
+If you do not take this care, CottGroup® cannot guarantee you about security of your information and communication on the website or capture them by third parties.

 When your information arrives at CottGroup®, it is protected in accordance with our security and privacy standards.
 Your data are stored for the purposes set out above and only for the durations required by the needs of our business process or as prescribed by law.

 We may transfer the personal information we collect about you to other countries different from the country we collect the data, as we use their services of the internet service providers, hosting companies, e-mail providers, domain providers (for example: Microsoft 365).
 Data protection laws and regulations applied in these countries may differ from the laws applicable in Turkey.